AL-FATIHAH

 curtain blocking the vision, flashes of light like lightening streaks, or

 new floating spots in your vision.
+These symptoms can sometimes

 herald a retinal detachment.